tabvn/video-streaming-service/camera_human_detecting_and_warning.md

 and also we read every frame in video and use OpenCV to decode in that frame if that is contain a human durring a time, or Dog, cat .... then send a warning to user (email, realtime on web, notification on mobile app, sms ...)

 ## Open Computer Vison library
-we do use https://github.com/opencv/opencv for this project, this is model already trained and so easy to use.
-If you want to training your self model use Deep Machine Learning i highly recommend use Caffe https://github.com/BVLC/caffe
+we do use https://github.com/opencv/opencv for this project If you want to training your self model use Deep Machine Learning i highly recommend use Caffe https://github.com/BVLC/caffe
 this is really cool and speed framework for traning a model.